llc1234/ShadowRat/README.md

 <h1>Disclaimer:</h1>
-This script is for educational purposes only, and the author is not responsible for any misuse or damage caused by its use.
+This script is for educational purposes only, and the llc1234 is not responsible for any misuse or damage caused by its use.